Ocean Science systems

 We are a principal manufacturer of scientific echo sounders and instruments for the ocean science world.

 Kongsberg Maritime offers a range of systems for exploring the oceans.
-The systems are modular and provide a range of configurations to suite many different types of surveys.
+The systems are modular and provide a range of configurations to suit many different types of surveys.

 Single beam systems